hstsethi/in-mob-prefix/readme.md

 ## Sources

-Majority of this data is sourced from Wikipedia and Telecom Regulatory Authority of India(TRAI).
-Rest of it was collected from various sources including web scrapping, personal research and other publicly available resources.
+Majority of this data is sourced from Wikipedia, Department of Telecom(DoT) and Telecom Regulatory Authority of India(TRAI).
+Rest of it was collected from various sources including web scrapping, personal research.
+The metro circles which have been [merged into their respective states](https://www.thehindu.com/business/Industry/DoT-to-merge-Mumbai-Kolkata-telecom-circles-with-Maharashtra-Bengal/article60087718.ece) were updated using the script provided in src/scripts folder.

-A person was complaining that the dataset contains missing values.
-It is intentionally like that, because I want to be accurate, and this data is hard to find.
+The dataset contains missing values, because I want to be accurate, and this data is hard to find.
 If I wanted, I could fill the data with a single function call `df.fillna()`, but I did not.